qingkaikong/nice_sayings/README.md

 ## nice sayings I really like:

+* The present time has one advantage over every other - it is our own - Charles Caleb Colton
 * They always say time changes things, but you actually have to change them yourself - Andy Warhol
 * Never retreat.
 Never explain.
 Get it done and let them howl - Benjamin Jowett
 * The past is really almost as much a work of the imagination as the future - Jessamyn West